-Symmetrix has been a part of the Yaletown community for more than two decades.
+Symmetrix has been a part of the Yaletown community for three decades, and in north Burnaby since 2020.
 In that time our kinesiologists and personal trainers have helped clients live a balanced life where proper exercise and rest are used to achieve optimal health.

-To learn how we can help you reach your health targets contact us today.
+To learn how we can help you reach your health targets please book an assessment with us today.

 4 “Elevated resting heart rate, physical fitness and all-cause mortality: a 16-year follow-up in the Copenhagen Male Study” https://heart.bmj.com/content/99/12/882.full?sid=90e3623c-1250-4b94-928c-0a8f95c5b36b